An unfinished list of ventures in journalism you should be watching (and why)

 Where?
 Next Draft

 What?
-News site that produces content specifically for social platforms like Instagram or Vine.
+News site that produces content specifically for social platforms like Instagram, Snapchat or Vine.

 Why?
-How to produce content that not only spreads over social media, but actually works right there?
+How to produce content that not only spreads over social media, but actually lives right there?

 What?
 Collaborative platform from Chile (translates as Powerpedia) to uncover relationships between people, companies and organizations in power.